udippant/base-drafts/draft-ietf-quic-transport.md

     network paths, and
   - {{termination}} lists the options for terminating an open connection.

-* Packets and frames are the basic unit used by QUIC to communicate.
+* Packets and frames are the basic unit used by QWIK to communicate.
   - {{packets-frames}} describes concepts related to packets and frames,
   - {{packetization}} defines models for the transmission, retransmission, and acknowledgement of information, and
   - {{packet-size}} contains a rules for managing the size of packets.

-* Details of encoding of QUIC protocol elements is described in:
+* Details of encoding of QWIK protocol elements is described in:
   - {{versions}} (Versions),
   - {{packet-formats}} (Packet Headers),
   - {{transport-parameter-encoding}} (Transport Parameters),
   - {{frame-formats}} (Frames), and
   - {{error-codes}} (Errors).

-Accompanying documents describe QUIC's loss detection and congestion control
+Accompanying documents describe QWIK's loss detection and congestion control
-{{QUIC-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QUIC-TLS}}.
+{{QWIK-RECOVERY}}, and the use of TLS 1.3 for key negotiation {{QWIK-TLS}}.

-QUIC version 1 conforms to the protocol invariants in {{QUIC-INVARIANTS}}.
+QWIK version 1 conforms to the protocol invariants in {{QWIK-INVARIANTS}}.

 ## Conventions and Definitions